 To edit any field simply tap into it and change the information.
 To remove any attached files, audio clips, pictures or videos simply tap the “x” associated with the item and it will be deleted.
 When you’re ready to save your changes tap Save in the upper right corner of the screen or to cancel your changes tap Cancel in the upper left corner.

-To delete an item from your Recall memories simply swipe left with your finger and choose the “Delete” (the trashcan icon) option then confirm your selection.
+To delete an item from your Recall memories simply swipe left with your finger and choose Trash.
+The item will be placed in your Trash Can which can be accessed on the bottom toolbar.

 There are two ways to Favorite a memory.
 The first way is to swipe left on any memory item in a list and choose Favorite (the star icon).
 The second option is to tap the star icon (at the far right of the text Tags) in the “Create Memory” or “Edit Memory” screens.
 The Favorites option is a toggle option.
 To un-favorite an item do the reverse of the previous instructions.